PaperMtn/gitlab-watchman/docs/signatures.md

 pattern: #Regex pattern to filter out false positives#
 ```

-Rules are stored in the directory watchman/rules, so you can see examples there.
+Signatures are stored in the directory src/signatures, so you can see examples there.

 **Scope**
 This is where GitLab should look:
 - blobs
 - commits
 - milestones
 - wiki_blobs
 - issues
 - merge_requests
+- notes
+- snippet_titles

 You can search for any combination of these, with each on its own line

 **Test cases**
 These test cases are used to check that the regex pattern works.
-Each rule should have at least one match (pass) and one fail case.
+Each signature should have at least one match (pass) and one fail case.

 If you want to return all results found by a query, enter the value `blank` for both cases.

-## Creating your own rules
+## Creating your own signatures
-You can easily create your own rules for GitLab Watchman.
+You can easily create your own signatures for GitLab Watchman.
 The two most important parts are the search queries and the regex pattern.

 ### Search queries
-These are stored as the entries in the 'strings' section of the rule, and are the search terms used to query GitLab to find results.
+These are stored as the entries in the 'strings' section of the signature, and are the search terms used to query GitLab to find results.

 Multiple entries can be put under strings to find as many potential hits as you can.
 So if I wanted to find passwords, I might use both of these search terms:
 `- password`